 This sunny, central Orange County city has the lowest violent crime rate, at only 6.12 per 10K residents, and the lowest property crime rate, at 131.65 per 10K residents.
 That’s nearly 7 times less than the national average for violent crime.
 Irvine also holds the fourth lowest burglary rate in the country, at 22.71 per 10K residents.

 With a suburban feel and a thriving business center, Irvine is home to both families and young professionals.
 The school system is highly rated, and the city is nestled between the beach and the mountains, making it a great place to live and to sleep.

-It might surprise some to find New York City on our list of the safest cities in the U.S. However, New York has the lowest burglary rate of all the cities on our list, at 141 per 100K residents.
-The Big Apple also holds the second lowest rate of property crime in the country, at 1,462.35 per 100K residents.
+It might surprise some to find New York City on our list of the safest cities in the U.S. However, New York has the lowest burglary rate of all the cities on our list, at 12.89 per 10K residents.
+The Big Apple also holds the second lowest rate of property crime in the country, at 144.86 per 10K residents.
 That’s nearly half the national average.

-While New York does have a higher than average violent crime rate, at 573.42 per 100K residents, its low rates of burglary and property crime earn it the #2 spot on our list.
+Both of those numbers are impressive, especially considering this is a major tourist destination.
+Tourists tend to make easy targets for criminals.
+While New York does have a higher than average violent crime rate, at 53.89 per 10K residents, its low rates of burglary and property crime earn it the third spot on our list.